 Getting to medical school in North America — Canada and the United States — is not easy.
 In most cases, the struggle to end up with a career in medicine in these two countries often ends up in broken dreams.
 The current number of medical schools in Canada is 17, and with each of these schools limiting the number of students they enroll to avoid compromising the quality of education, it’s given that a high number of qualified students will miss out on opportunities.
 The situation is more competitive in the United States which leaves these students with pretty much only Caribbean medical schools as their only option.

 For years, medical schools in Canada and the US have been dismissing Caribbean medical schools as businesses whose only interest is the dollar.
 These schools have been branded as scams with high dropout rates, and if the students actually manage to get through the program, the degrees they gain are not worth it.
 While Caribbean universities may not be able to match the quality of education offered in North American medical schools, the above sentiments are further from the truth.
-For more information, additional resources can be found at All Saints University.

 How Do Medical Graduates From Caribbean Medical Schools Fair When They Come Back To Canada?